tustin2121/James_Somerton_Transcripts/_videos/P_mLM6fUhHQ.md

 </comment>
 <james {% include timecode %}>

-Or viking burial mounds, where male warriors would be buried with combs, jewels, and mirrors and instead of, you know... [air quotes] "boy things".
+Or viking burial mounds, where male warriors would be buried with combs, jewels, and mirrors and instead of, you know... <u>[air quotes]</u> "boy things".

 </james>
 <comment id="viking_boy_things">